jackofallops/docker-compose-v3-example/README.md

 ## Notes
 The default environment file is ".env", and this should be used for vars at the compose level.
-Services have the option to use the evn_file: key to specify file (or list) of environment variable files.
+Services have the option to use the env_file: key to specify file (or list) of environment variable files.